MonkDev/monkcms-snippets/Classes/Content/README.md

 3. `"find:30871, howmany:10"`

 ####Show
-Default show tag is `show`, but you can set to `show_postlist` or etc. for various modules.
+The default and only show tag used is `show`, so you will need to use `'show' => 'show_postlist'` or etc. for various modules.
 There are no "before_show" / "after_show" capabilities.

 ####Tags
 An array of API tags to include in the query, without the double underscores.
 Pass either as an array or as a comma-separated list.